-The Word of God says also in the same chapter: "I will bless them that bless thee and curse him that curseth thee" (Genesis 12:3).
-It is a simple fact that history has favoured the friends of the Jews.
+The Word of God says also in the same chapter, "I will bless those who bless you, and I will curse him who curses you" (Genesis 12:3).
+It is a simple fact that history has favored the friends of the Jews.
 When Spain expelled the Jews, the sun set on its empire.
-Czarist Russia persecuted the Jews and has had its reward.
+Czarist Russia persecuted Jews and has had its reward.
 So did Nazi Germany.
 Countries where the Jews are free enjoy freedom themselves.

 Long after Abraham's day there were predictions that the Jews would be scattered among the nations.
-Today there are three scattered races, the gypsies, the Armenians, and the Jews, but it is the Jews who are the most widely scattered.
+Today there are three scattered races-the Gypsies, the Armenians, and the Jews-but it is the Jews who are the most widely scattered.
 There are few countries without Jews.

 Jesus predicted the destruction of Jerusalem, which took place in the year A.D.
-70. The prophet Hosea (9:17) predicted: "My God will cast them away, because they did not hearken unto him: and they shall be wanderers among the nations"; and so they have become.
-In Deuteronomy 28:37 it was written: "Thou shalt become an astonishment, a proverb, and a byword, among all nations whither the Lord shall lead thee"; and so they have become.
-It is a common form of mockery to say "Dirty Jews".
+70. The prophet Hosea predicted: "My God will cast them away, because they did not obey Him; and they shall be wanderers among the nations" (Hosea 9:17); and so they have become.
+In Deuteronomy 28:37 it was written: "You shall become an astonishment, a proverb, and a byword among all nations where the LORD will drive you"; and so they have become.
+It is a common form of mockery to say "Dirty Jews."